dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 #### ....
 Safe Spaces, Am I Right?
 Who TF Invited That Saw Guy Anyways?

+### In A World Where The Only Constant Is Change

-- what is sociometaphysical churn and is this the proper term?
+- what is socioepistemological churn and is this the proper term?
   - sociophysical flux/churn could be defined as changes in how groups/regions of people understand the world through belief systems and epistemological structures.